-Charles Schwab Investment Management Inc. boosted its holdings in Coursera, Inc. (NYSE:COUR - Free Report) by 3.6% in the first quarter, according to its most recent filing with the SEC.
+Charles Schwab Investment Management Inc. grew its stake in Coursera, Inc. (NYSE:COUR - Free Report) by 3.6% in the first quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
 The institutional investor owned 1,041,051 shares of the company's stock after buying an additional 35,981 shares during the period.
-Charles Schwab Investment Management Inc. owned 0.65% of Coursera worth $6,933,000 as of its most recent SEC filing.
+Charles Schwab Investment Management Inc. owned approximately 0.65% of Coursera worth $6,933,000 at the end of the most recent reporting period.

 Coursera Stock Performance